heiyonghua/ubmoe_llm/README.md

-# What Limits Bidirectional M
+# What Limits Bidirectional Model's Generative Capabilities?
-odel's G
-enerative Capabilities?
 A Uni-Bi-Directional Mixture-of-Expert Method For Bidirectional Fine-tuning

 We demonstrate that bidirectional training leads to an increase in subsequent dependency, and propose  A Uni-Bi-Directional Mixture-of-Expert Large Language Model.